Many of us commonly know Jagdish Chandra Bose for his work showing that plants “feel”, but was this all his contribution to science limited to?

 Apart from these, Bose was the first to make use of semiconductor junctions (P-N) to detect radio waves.
 He also invented many microwave components which are now used commonly.
 He used waveguides, horn antennas, dielectric lenses, various polarisers and even semiconductors at frequencies as high as 60 GHz.
 What’s interesting is that after he was able to produce millimetre waves in 1894, further work or researches on them were non-existent for the following 60 years, till 1954.
 Sir Nevill Mott, in 1977 said that Bose was at least 60 years ahead of his time and that Bose had even anticipated the existence of P-type and N-type semiconductors.

 Bose’s further studies on coherer led to the discovery of the common nature of the electric response to external stimuli by both living and inanimate objects.
-His contribution in the field of biophysics was the demonstration of the electrical nature of the conduction of various stimuli in plants, which were earlier thought to be of a chemical nature.
+His contribution to the field of biophysics was the demonstration of the electrical nature of the conduction of various stimuli in plants, which were earlier thought to be of a chemical nature.
 He designed and fabricated instruments like crescograph, photosynthetic bubbler, soshnugraph etc.

 His most famous experiment, conducted at the Royal Society of London in 1901 demonstrated that plants, just like humans, have feelings.
 To do this, he placed the roots of a plant in a vessel that contained bromide solution (which is considered to be poisonous for living beings).
 Then, to the plant, he connected the crescograph (an instrument that can record the pulse of plants).
 What started out as a steady to-and-fro-like pulse, began to grow unsteady.
 It soon became violent and then came to a sudden stop as the plant died.
 The event was greeted with much appreciation and applause.